Functional analytic properties and regularity of the M\"obius-invariant Willmore flow in $\mathbb{R}^n$: Introduction and state of the art

 For the reader's convenience we recall the following Proposition from \cite{Jakob_Moebius_2016}: \begin{proposition} \begin{itemize} Any differentiable family $\{f_t\}$ of $C^{4}$-immersions $f_t:\Sigma \longrightarrow \rel^n$ without umbilic points, i.e. with $\mid A^0_{f_t} \mid^2>0$ on $\Sigma$\, $\forall \, t\in [0,T)$, solves the flow equation

 if and only if its composition $\Phi(f_t)$ with any applicable M\"obius-transformation $\Phi$ of $\rel^n$ solves the same flow equation, thus, if and only if

-holds $\forall \, t\in [0,T)$ and for every $\Phi \in \textnormal{M\"ob}(\rel^n)$ for which $\Phi(f_t)$ is well-defined on $\Sigma \times [0,T)$. \end{itemize} \end{proposition}
+holds $\forall \, t\in [0,T)$ and for every $\Phi \in \textnormal{M\"ob}(\rel^n)$, for which $\Phi(f_t)$ is well-defined on $\Sigma \times [0,T)$. \end{itemize} \end{proposition}

-Obviously, the above proposition suggests to term the geometric flow \eqref{invarianter_Waermefluss} the ``M\"obius-invariant Willmore flow'' (MIWF).
-Actually, the author was able to show in the Appendix of \cite{Jakob_Moebius_2016}, that the expression on the right hand side of equation \eqref{invarianter_Waermefluss} is the analytically simplest modification of the classical differential operator $[f \mapsto \nabla_{L^2}\Will(f)]$ from line \eqref{first_variation}, which yields a ``conformally invariant flow''.
-Looking at the right hand side of evolution equation \eqref{Moebius.flow}, one can easily see its ``degeneracy'' and thus imagine, that this flow produces many singular flow lines and thus many interesting technical challenges for a satisfactory investigation of the MIWF \eqref{Moebius.flow}.
-Now, comparing the MIWF \eqref{Moebius.flow} to the classical Willmore flow:
+Obviously, the above proposition suggests to term the geometric flow (\ref{invarianter_Waermefluss}) the ``M\"obius-invariant Willmore flow'' (MIWF).
+Actually, the author was able to show in the Appendix of \cite{Jakob_Moebius_2016}, that the expression on the right hand side of equation (\ref{invarianter_Waermefluss}) is the analytically simplest modification of the classical differential operator $[f \mapsto \nabla_{L^2}\Will(f)]$ from line (\ref{first_variation}), which yields a ``conformally invariant flow''.
+Looking at the right hand side of evolution equation (\ref{Moebius.flow}), one can easily see its ``degeneracy'' and thus imagine, that the corresponding flow produces many singular flow lines and thus several interesting technical challenges.
+Now, comparing the MIWF (\ref{Moebius.flow}) to the classical Willmore flow, given by the equation